oluwa-shina-ayomi/backend-projects/beginner/task-cli/README.md

     "updatedAt": "-"
   }
 ]

-when you update the time is gonna be pesent.
+when a task is updated, updatedAt will be set to the current time

 ### end notes